 Bauernwehr medieval dagger TC71

-This bauernwehr (TC71) style of medieval hunting and working knife was popular from the late 14thC to the early to mid 16thC, especially in the German and Swiss lands and Bohemia, but certainly also with other nations.
+This bauernwehr also some call hauswehr (TC71) style of medieval hunting and working knife was popular from the late 14thC to the early to mid 16thC, especially in Germany, Swiss and

 Very similar knives are found in quantity in museums, but also in artwork by Gaston Phoebus and Breughel.